 Book corners in each classroom are inviting and accessible for children to develop reading for pleasure.
 In each year group, teachers will share 30 high quality fiction books from a ‘Fantastic 30’ list, or ‘Fantastic Five’ for each half term.
 These lists draw from a wide range of authors, cultures and styles and include dozens of firm favourites for both the children and staff.
 Lists are displayed in book corners and around the school.
 We also have a school library that the children regularly use and will take books home weekly to share with parents.

-We enrich our curriculum by participating in World Book Day and the local library Summer Reading Challenge are promoted and celebrated in class and assemblies.
+We enrich our curriculum by participating in World Book Day and the local library Reading Challenges are promoted and celebrated in class and assemblies.
 We have good links with the junior school which enables us to have previous opportunities for Year 3 children to read with EYFS children and Years 5 and 6 to read with KS1.
+As part of a rolling programme of weekly parent mornings, we provide the opportunity to allow children to showcase their reading skills to their parent/carer/grandparent in their classroom.

 Staff teams work closely together to develop each child as a learner.
 We aim to close gaps in attainment by being ambitious for our most vulnerable pupils and removing barriers so they can achieve their best.